Skip to cookie consent Skip to main content

 Normal muscle soreness starts soon after your workout and may last a few days.
 Especially if you did something you’ve never done before, it’s not unusual for a few days to pass before you start to feel better.

-Muscle soreness after working out means your body’s musculoskeletal system—your bones, muscles, ligaments, tendons, cartilage and connective tissues—is healing and getting stronger.
-“Our musculoskeletal system is designed to repair itself after small traumas so that the next small trauma doesn’t cause the same damage,” explains Granito.
+Muscle soreness after working out means your body’s musculoskeletal system — your bones, muscles, ligaments, tendons, cartilage and connective tissues — is healing and getting stronger.
+The musculoskeletal system repairs itself after small traumas so that the next small trauma doesn’t cause the same damage.

 This process, similar to building calluses on your hands from lifting weights, allows you to progress to more challenging exercises over time.